 Your symptoms have persisted for 9 to 14 months, and you have a greatly decreased range of shoulder movement.
 During the early part of this stage, there is still a substantial amount of pain.
 Toward the end of this stage, however, pain decreases, with the pain usually occurring only when you move your shoulder to the end range.

 You’ve had symptoms for 12 to 15 months, and there is a big decrease in pain, especially at night.
 You still have a limited range of movement, but your ability to complete your daily activities involving overhead motion is steadily improving.

-In our office, we diagnose frozen shoulder through a series of clinical tests.
-We will look for a specific pattern of motion called a “capsular pattern” that is typical with adhesive capsulitis.
-In addition, we consider other conditions, such as diabetes, thyroid disorders, and autoimmune disorders, that are associated with adhesive capsulitis.
+Frozen shoulder can be diagnosed through a series of clinical tests.
+There is a loss of motion (called a “capsular pattern”) that is typical with adhesive capsulitis.
+This may coincide with other conditions, such as diabetes, thyroid disorders, and autoimmune disorders.

-Once we diagnose a frozen shoulder, our first recommendation is usually to take a short break from activity that results in sharp pain.
-However, we caution against complete rest because this may lead to muscle atrophy and worsening of symptoms.
+Once a frozen shoulder is diagnosed, the first common-sense recommendation is to take a break from any activity that results in sharp pain.
+However, it is recommended to avoid complete rest because this may lead to muscle loss and worsening of symptoms.

 Relative rest, however, allows for irritation to settle down and pain to subside.
 If pain persists, hands-on therapy can be helpful to bring pain to a manageable level.
 Once the pain subsides, you can work on other regions of the upper body and trunk which will enable a better recovery as the frozen shoulder thaws.